nalcaraz/rock-paper-scissors-challenge/README.md

 - Scissors beats Paper

 ### Bonus
-- Use CSS Animation when displaying the user's and computer's selection.
+- Use CSS Animation on selection of weapon.
 - Don't use a CSS framework (No bootstrap, Tailwind CSS, etc.)
+- Even though we allow libraries, try to rely as little as possible on third-party libraries.
+As our main focus is your own code.

 #### Extra Time
 Build Rock, Paper, Scissors, Lizard, Spock against the computer.